Glaucoma: Pathophysiology

+The main effect of glaucoma is damage to the optic nerve.
+Eventually, this damage leads to vision loss, which can deteriorate with time.
 The underlying cause of open-angle glaucoma remains unclear.
 Several theories exist on its exact etiology.
-However, the major risk factor for most glaucomas and the focus of treatment is increased intraocular pressure.
-Intraocular pressure is a function of production of liquid aqueous humor by the ciliary processes of the eye, and its drainage through the trabecular meshwork.
+Intraocular pressure is a function of the production of liquid aqueous humor by the ciliary processes of the eye, and its drainage through the trabecular meshwork.
 Aqueous humor flows from the ciliary processes into the posterior chamber, bounded posteriorly by the lens and the zonules of Zinn, and anteriorly by the iris.
 It then flows through the pupil of the iris into the anterior chamber, bounded posteriorly by the iris and anteriorly by the cornea.

 From here, the trabecular meshwork drains aqueous humor via the scleral venous sinus (Schlemm's canal) into scleral plexuses and general blood circulation.

-In open/wide-angle glaucoma, flow is reduced through the trabecular meshwork, due to the degeneration and obstruction of the trabecular meshwork, whose original function is to absorb the aqueous humor.
+In open/wide-angle glaucoma, flow is reduced through the trabecular meshwork due to the degeneration and obstruction of the trabecular meshwork, whose original function is to absorb the aqueous humor.
 Loss of aqueous humor absorption leads to increased resistance and thus a chronic, painless buildup of pressure in the eye.

-In close/narrow-angle, the iridocorneal angle is completely closed because of forward displacement of the final roll and root of the iris against the cornea, resulting in the inability of the aqueous fluid to flow from the posterior to the anterior chamber and then out of the trabecular network.
-This accumulation of aqueous humor causes an acute increase in pressure and pain.
+In primary angle-closure glaucoma, the iridocorneal angle is narrowed or completely closed, obstructing the flow of aqueous humor to the trabecular meshwork for drainage.
+This is usually due to the forward displacement of the iris against the cornea, resulting in angle closure.
+This accumulation of aqueous humor causes an acute increase in pressure and damage to the optic nerve.